suffolklibraries/lgc/content/collections/events/afternoon-tea-walk.md

   This event is organised by Ipswich Tour Guides Association for more information please get in contact via:

   [http://www.ipswichtourguides.org.uk/](http://www.ipswichtourguides.org.uk/)
-updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1646057257
+updated_at: 1646065524
+event_categories:
+  - literature
+  - museums
 ---
-Today is International Women's Day, when his-story becomes her-story, celebrate with the inspirational tales of local women overcoming the odds.
+For International Women's Day, celebrate with inspirational tales of local women overcoming the odds.